How Much Does a New Lawn Cost?

 There are other considerations to make as you plan your lawn replacement adventure.
 Some of these situations may or may not apply to you, but it’s helpful to read through them to understand how they can affect the cost.

-Removing the Existing Grass
+Existing Grass Removal

 When an existing lawn has been severely neglected, it’s important to remove the old grass instead of laying new sod on top of it.
 This process requires special equipment to remove the sod and roots before prepping the ground for new topsoil and sod.
 It could cost $1,000 or more to remove existing grass and debris.